 Consumers trust online reviews more than ever before.
 In some cases, they base their purchasing decisions on what other people have to say about your business.
 Therefor it’s no surprise companies are asking themselves how to get Google reviews.
 Let’s look at a few customer review statistics:

 88% of consumers trust Google and Yelp reviews as much as personal recommendations

 - Generation Y shoppers will not make purchases without reviewing feedback for major electronics (44%), cars (40%) and hotels (39%)

 If you want to get great Google reviews, you’ll need to establish a positive presence on review sites.
 You’ll need to get started with a profile if you don’t have one already, earn positive reviews, ask for them, and keep the conversation going in a friendly way that reflects well on your business.
-We’ve outlined the eight important steps you’ll need to take to develop a strong, positive presence on review sites and earn a great reputation with good reviews.
+Next we’ll explain how to develop a strong positive presence on review sites and manage your corporate reputation with good reviews.